ymizushi/EmotionalHub/README.md

 # Emotional Hub
-The toolset for making github-emoji art, interactive programming environment with Emola.
+The interactive programming environtment with Emola.
 (Emola is the kind of LISP designed by ymizushi).

+Emotional Hub provides interactive programming, music sequencer, toolset for making github-emoji art.

 This repository is under development.